-The Parenting Support Initiative (PSI) is a collaborative partnership between the Katharine Howard Foundation and the Community Foundation for Ireland.
-This is a three year (2013-2016) strategic grants programme with a focus on children from birth to 3 years and their parents, with a particular emphasis on supporting parents in their parenting role.
-PSI aims to support a number of projects in socio economically disadvantaged areas or specifically disadvantaged target groups engaged in collaborative approaches to working with parents of children from birth to 3 years.
+The Parenting Support Initiative (PSI) was a collaborative partnership between the Katharine Howard Foundation and the Community Foundation for Ireland.
+It was a three year (2013-2016) strategic grants programme with a focus on children from birth to 3 years and their parents, with a particular emphasis on supporting parents in their parenting role.
+PSI aimed to support a number of projects in socio economically disadvantaged areas or specifically disadvantaged target groups engaged in collaborative approaches to working with parents of children from birth to 3 years.

-Below is a map listing the 15* Core Funded Projects and the 43 Once-Off Funded Projects under the PSI.
+Below is a map listing the 15* Core Funded Projects under the PSI.

-- To strengthen prevention & early intervention supports for young children and families to achieve better health, well-being, and learning outcomes.
+- Strengthening prevention & early intervention supports for young children and families to achieve better health, well-being and learning outcomes.

-- To strengthen the links between existing health and community based services to support a holistic approach to meeting the needs of infants and young children.
+- Strengthening the links between existing health and community based services to support a holistic approach to meeting the needs of infants and young children.

-- To build and share the learning from initiatives such as the Prevention & Early Intervention Programme now known as the Area Based Childhood.
+- Building and sharing the learning from initiatives such as the Prevention & Early Intervention Programme now known as the Area Based Childhood Programme (ABCs)

 PSI was successfully completed in 2017 with 14 of the original 16 projects still engaged.
 A framework for a review process was developed by KHF in consultation with the PSI Advisory Group and the projects.
 An independent facilitator was contracted to undertake the review.
 The review began in December 2016 and was completed in April 2017 and a report on this process was produced in June 2017 which captures much of the key learning.
 This Review Process summary report was then presented, shared and reviewed with the projects at a networking event on 31 May 2017.
 The report was also disseminated to a number of key policy stakeholders.